HAFL-WWI/Digital-Forest-Monitoring/webapp/README.md

 The project needs the package manager [Yarn](https://yarnpkg.com/).
 You can install it from [here](https://yarnpkg.com/en/docs/install).
 Also it is very recommended to install the version control system [Git](https://git-scm.com/) on your machine.

+In order to be able to use the wms services in development mode, you have to add an entry to your hosts file.
+Under windows you can do this like so:

+- Press the Windows key.
+- Type Notepad in the search field.
+- In the search results, right-click Notepad and select Run as administrator.
+- From Notepad, open the following file: `c:\Windows\System32\Drivers\etc\hosts`
+- add an entry: `127.0.0.1 app.karten-werk.ch`
+- Select File > Save to save your changes.

 ### Installing

 While in the newly created folder, install all the dependencies.